jhamon/book-notes/elements-of-eloquence.md

     - Dactyl: TUM-te-ty

     When there is an even number of feet rhyming is important.
-    With an odd number of feet people naturally add a pause.
+    With an odd number of feet people naturally add a pause so rhyme is less important.

 25. **Paradox**